Burlington Public Library Historical Timeline

 The new library extension opens to the public on December 17, with an official ceremony two days later.
 The expansion includes two meeting rooms, and art gallery-auditorium seating 300, and more space for books.

 Burlington's population jumps from 9,165 to 32,935.
-When the library abandons plans for a bookmobile, the building grows again, this time with a new garage that is used for stacks and a staff room.
+When the library abandons plans for a bookmobile, the building grows again, this time with a new garage that is used for stacks (books that are held in storage off the public floor) and a staff room.

 29 September 1960